-In 2013, a comprehensive development plan update was adopted that provides conservative population projections of Lexington to be 10,950 by 2020 and 11,715 by 2030, based upon historic and desired growth rates.

-To adequately accommodate current demand for housing and the forecast population growth, the community will need to provide for the development of approximately 460 additional housing units by 2020, and 490 more units by 2030, or a total of 950 units over the next 16 years (446 owner-occupied/504 rental units).
+The Comprehensive Development Plan provides conservative population projections of Lexington to be 10,950 by 2020 and 11,715 by 2030, based upon historic and desired growth rates.
+To adequately accommodate current demand for housing and forecasted population growth, the community will need to provide for the development of approximately 295 additional housing units by 2020, and 585 more units by 2030, or a total of 880 units over the next 15 years (436 owner-occupied/444 rental units).
 This represents a construction pace of 59 new housing units annually.
-Based upon historic building data, this annual number of units can be seen as challenge; however, this community is up to that challenge and will take steps in 2014 to continue to move housing development in a positive direction.
+Based upon historic building data, this annual number of units can be seen as a challenge; however, this community is up to that challenge and will take steps in 2016 to continue to move housing development in a positive direction.

-• South/Southwest Housing Development-in 2007, RDA #5 was established in south Lexington; the plan for the area included subdivision/infrastructure development for new housing, as well as infill housing through demolition and removal activities in existing neighborhoods.
+• South/Southwest Housing Development-RDA #5 was established in south Lexington in 2007; the plan for the area included subdivision/infrastructure development for new housing, as well as infill housing through demolition and removal activities in existing neighborhoods.
 The City has identified a minimum of 50 units of existing housing in this area that is in a substandard/dilapidated state and in need of condemnation and/or demolition; however, 85% of these units are currently occupied pending inspection and corrective action.

-The addition of new housing units is necessary prior to, or in concert with, the removal or rehabilitation of substandard/dilapidated units; as housing demand is strong, a decrease in overall available units is viewed as counterproductive.
+The addition of new housing units is necessary prior to, or in concert with, the removal or rehabilitation of substandard/dilapidated units; as housing demand is strong, a decrease in overall available units is counterproductive.
+In 2016, the City will continue to support the goals of the RDA #5 plan.